-How AI chatbot ChatGBT measures up on Seattle knowledge
+How AI chatbot ChatGPT measures up on Seattle knowledge

 Nature’s beauty embraced

-To wrap up our interview, I gave ChatGBT a chance to suggest a headline for this story.
+To wrap up our interview, I gave ChatGPT a chance to suggest a headline for this story.

-ChatGBT: “ChatGBT shows off extensive knowledge of Seattle culture and its inhabitants”
+ChatGPT: “ChatGPT boasts extensive knowledge of Seattle and its people”

 That works, if you agree we’re a city of comfortably dressed, umbrella-carrying Starbucks drinkers.
 But for those who insist a true Seattleite never uses an umbrella and those who stay loyal to their neighborhood coffee shop, “extensive” might be a stretch.

-Note: Correction: A previous version of this story misstated the name of the chatbot.